taraspos/gae-workshop/level1/README.md

 *.json
 ```

-Append to the `app.yaml` file next configurations (do not forget to replace placeholder `<STATIC_PUBLIC_IP>` with actual value):
+Append to `app.yaml` the following (do not forget to replace placeholder `<STATIC_PUBLIC_IP>` with actual value):

 ```yaml
 env_variables:
   HOST_ENDPOINT: http://<STATIC_PUBLIC_IP>:80
 ```

-Now we want our app to communicate with our server (do the request to the `/whoami` endpoint from GAE environment)
+Now we want our app to communicate with our server (make a request to `/whoami` endpoint from GAE environment).

-To do that we need to create new HTTP handler with all the acutal logic to the `main.go` file.
+To do that we need to create new HTTP handler with all the actual logic in the `main.go` file.
-We need to start by adding `"io/ioutil"` to the list of imports and following handler function:
+We need to start by adding `"io/ioutil"` to the list of imports and using the following handler function:

 ```go
 package main